RasikKane/RasikKane.github.io/_posts/2020-07-15-Creating a virtual environment with Anaconda.markdown

 [I 16:23:25.811 NotebookApp] Saving file at /Untitled.ipynb
 ```
 ### Handling error in loading environment
-**Often we note that despite launching jupyter from virtua environment, jupyter launches in base environment**
+**Often we note that despite launching jupyter from virtual environment, jupyter launches in base environment**
 * So, as noted below, *import torch* is not recognised inside a newly opened jupyter notebook
 <img src="/images/p2/output_2_1.png">
 * This happens because jupyter kernel attached with new conda environment does not exist. **To overcome this situation, we have to manually add a kernel with a different version of Python or a virtual environment.**